 Brian Wansink (Ph.D.1990 - Stanford University), is the John S. Dyson Professor of Marketing in the Charles H. Dyson School of Applied Economics & Management at Cornell University and is the Director of the Cornell Food and Brand Lab.
 He is the author of the best-selling book Mindless Eating: Why We Eat More Than We Think (Bantam Dell 2006).
 Between 2007 and 2009 he was the Executive Director of the Center for Nutrition Policy and Promotion in Washington DC, leading the development of the USDA 2010 Dietary Guidelines.
 He is the President Elect of the Society for Nutrition Education.

 David R. Just (Ph.D.
-2001 - University of California at Berkeley), is an Associate Professor in the Charles H. Dyson School of Applied Economics & Management at Cornell University.
+2001 - University of California at Berkeley), is a Professor in the Charles H. Dyson School of Applied Economics & Management at Cornell University.
 His work on behavioral economics and the school lunch program has shown how low cost solutions can lead school children to make healthier choices without reducing overall availability of choices.
 His research has won wide recognition, winning the American Journal of Agricultural Economics Outstanding Journal Article (2009, 2008 honorable mention) and being cited by Discover Magazine as one of the top science stories of 2006.

 Kathryn Hoy (RD, Master of Food Nutrition, 2010 - Bowling Green State University, OH) is an Extension Support Specialist in the Charles H. Dyson School of Applied Economics and Management at Cornell University and the Manager of the Center for Behavioral Economics in Child Nutrition Programs (BEN).
 Kathryn is responsible for daily operation tasks, program outreach and stewardship of BEN's many research opportunities and projects.
 Kathryn is the Director of PR & Marketing for the American Dietetic Association (ADA) Dietetic Practice Group (DPG): Nutrition Entrepreneurs and assists with the development and implementation of several child health related non-profits.